emartineznunez/MD-GAS_AutoMeKin/README.md

-# School on Kinetics and Dynamics of Chemical Reactions
+# M2D School
-Material for the Master on Theoretical and Computational Chemistry
+Material for the M2D School

-Clone the repository as: git clone https://github.com/emartineznunez/MTC.git
+Clone the repository as: git clone https://github.com/emartineznunez/M2D-School.git

 The material includes simple examples for the following computer programs: